 I would say, my parents.
 My dad is the most hardworking person that I know, and always pushed the academics in my brother and I. It was hard growing up and being raised like that.
 I'd fight against SAT prep and all that, but he really built that never give up, hardworking drive in me.
 He was pretty against me going into this industry.
-I mean now he completely supports me because he realized how much it makes my heart pump, literally and that so far I’ve been doing pretty well.
-My mother too is an amazing woman and the most creative person that I know.
+I mean now he completely supports me because he realized how much it makes my heart beat, literally, and that so far I’ve been doing pretty well.
+My mother, too, is an amazing woman and the most creative person that I know.
 She's an artist.
 She does hand-painted tiles.
 I am so grateful for them both.

 Where did you grow up?

 Everywhere.
 My background is the most complicated answer.
 I was born in San Francisco.
-Because of my dad's job, he's a brain surgeon; we moved all the time everywhere all over the country.
-Then I moved to Southern California, Charleston SC, Virginia right by D.C.
-Then I lived in Michigan, Ohio, and now I live here.
+Because of my dad's job, he's a brain surgeon; we moved often, all over the country.
+Then I moved to Southern California, Virginia right by D.C.
+Then I lived in Michigan, Ohio, and now I live here in New York.
 I lived all over the country, but ethnically my father is Syrian.
 My mother is Hungarian and grew up in Paris.
 I feel most at home in Paris.
 That's where most of my family lives, and I continue to go there many times a year, as often as I can.
 I always say Paris is probably my biggest inspiration and just having this multi-cultural background; my Middle Eastern heritage too is really interesting to fuse with classic Europe.
 I speak 4 languages fluently (Hungarian, French, Arabic, and English) because of my parents and my upbringing.
-All of that exposed me to meet all different types of people, and have traveled all over the world.
+All of that has exposed me to meet all different types of people and cultures, and has inspired me tremendously.